assignments-codex/level-3-assignments/week-1/day-1-breakout-task.md

 1. Complete what we built in lecture.
 2. Add a dev script in package.json that runs your entry file.
 3. Extra practice if you want
-   - import a small module you wrote
+   - import one small module you wrote and log its result
-   - add one environment variable and read it in code
+   - read one env var and print it in the script